Sir Richard Lee’s funerary armour, St Albans Museums

 The hauberk was also coated in a non-original waxy substance, which was sticky and attracted dust and dirt.
 However, the main concern was the thinning and weakening of the metal due to previous corrosion, causing extensive, and ongoing, loss of the rings.

-Following soaking of the hauberk in several baths of solvent to remove the sticky coating, each ring was carefully cleaned of voluminous iron corrosion products using a glass bristle brush under a microscope.
-The next step was to repair and, in many areas, add rings, to sufficiently improve its structure and stability for long-term display.
-This involved understanding the original techniques of mail armour construction to accurately integrate new rings into the structure, whilst adapting the process to ensure reversibility.
-It also required the sourcing and patination of suitable rings (phosphor bronze, patinated using nitric acid) to appear similar to the original ferrous rings but able to be identified as modern replacements.
-Damaged rings were adhered with 30% Paraloid B-72 in acetone.
-Loose rings of unknown location were recorded and reinserted into the structure alongside the new phosphor bronze rings, to more fully complete the shirt and strengthen the structure, enabling it to support its own weight.
+Following removal of the sticky coating, each ring was cleaned of corrosion products.
+The next step was to repair and, in some areas, add rings, to improve its structure and stability for long-term display.
+This required the sourcing and patination of suitable rings to appear similar to the original ferrous rings but able to be identified as replacements.

 Evidence of the use of mail shirts can be found from Celtic Europe up until the late 14th century, with very few stylistic changes over the years.
-Dating of the hauberk is therefore difficult, as is the estimation of its exact appearance before the loss of rings, including its length, and that of the sleeves.
+Dating of the hauberk is therefore difficult, as is the estimation of its exact appearance before the loss of rings.
 For this reason, the conservation stopped short of ‘completing’ the structure, leaving losses where they did not impact on stability, and leaving the length and sleeves slighly jagged to indicate that additional rings may have been present.